phoenixframework/phoenix/guides/routing.md

 ...
 ```

 This is the standard matrix of HTTP verbs, paths, and controller actions.
 For a while, this was known as RESTful routes, but most consider this a misnomer nowadays.
-Let's look at them individually, in a slightly different order.
+Let's look at them individually in the same order.

 - A GET request to `/users` will invoke the `index` action to show all the users.
 - A GET request to `/users/:id/edit` will invoke the `edit` action with an ID to retrieve an individual user from the data store and present the information in a form for editing.